KirisameMarisas/School-project-C-1/README.md

 ## Wating to solve

-1. File close
-2. Search and Replace
+1. Search and Replace
-3. Color
+2. Color
-4. Save tips while close the file
+3. Save tips while close the file
-5. Beautify the typographic
+4. Beautify the typographic